pnp/cli-microsoft365/docs/manual/docs/cmd/spo/propertybag/propertybag-remove.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to a SharePoint Online site, using the [spo login](../login.md) command.

-## Remarks

-To remove property bag value, you have to first log in to a SharePoint Online site using the [spo login](../login.md) command, eg. `spo login https://contoso.sharepoint.com`.

 ## Examples

 Removes the value of the _key1_ property from the property bag located in site _https://contoso.sharepoint.com/sites/test_